I designed these leg strengthening exercises for seniors who find that everyday movements aren’t as effortless as they once were.

 4. Heel Raise (Double Leg)

-Heel raises strengthen the calves — the muscles that catch you and slow you down when you trip.
+Heel raises strengthen the calves — the muscles that give you a spring in your step and also slow you down when you trip.

-- Start double-leg, using a rolled yoga mat under the balls of your feet, or working from the edge of a step in running shoes.
+- Start with both feet on the ground, using a rolled yoga mat under the balls of your feet, or working from the edge of a step in shoes.

 - Stand long and tall — crown of your head reaching toward the sky.

-- Breathe in and rise up onto the balls of your first and fifth toes.
+- Rise up onto the balls of your feet, evenly through the first and fifth toes.
+Avoid pushing into your support

 - Aim for 10 reps.
 By the last one, you should feel a gentle burn in your calves.